bitrise-io/bitrise/README.md

 ## Install and Setup

-Check the latest release for instructions at: [https://github.com/bitrise-io/bitrise-cli/releases](https://github.com/bitrise-io/bitrise-cli/releases)
+Check the latest release for instructions at: [https://github.com/bitrise-io/bitrise/releases](https://github.com/bitrise-io/bitrise/releases)

 ## Tutorials and Examples

-You can find examples in the [_examples](https://github.com/bitrise-io/bitrise-cli/tree/master/_examples) folder.
+You can find examples in the [_examples](https://github.com/bitrise-io/bitrise/tree/master/_examples) folder.

-If you're getting started you should start with [_examples/tutorials](https://github.com/bitrise-io/bitrise-cli/tree/master/_examples/tutorials), this should guide you through the basics, while you'll already use `bitrise-cli` (requires installed `bitrise-cli`).
+If you're getting started you should start with [_examples/tutorials](https://github.com/bitrise-io/bitrise/tree/master/_examples/tutorials), this should guide you through the basics, while you'll already use `bitrise` (requires installed `bitrise`).

 ## Development Guideline